How Stat-Ease developed into a world-class provider of DOE software

-- 2011 Pat Whitcomb and Wayne Adams win the Shewell Award for best presentation at the 2010 Fall Technical Conference (FTC)—the 3rd time for Pat to win this award!
+- 2011 Whitcomb and Adams win the Shewell Award for best presentation at the 2010 Fall Technical Conference (FTC): “Practical Aspects of Algorithmic Design of Physical Experiments.”

 - 2013 Version 9 of DX and DE released, the first versions with Hank Anderson as Lead Developer.

 - 2015 DOE Simplified, 3rd Edition published.

 - 2016 Version 10 of DX and DE released.

 - 2016 RSM Simplified, 2nd Edition published.

 - 2018 Martin Bezener receives an Outstanding Presentation Award for his presentation at the 2017 Joint Statistical Meetings on “Strategies for Mixture-Design Space Augmentation.”

 - 2018 Mark, Pat, and Martin co-author first edition of Formulation Simplified, Finding the Sweet Spot Through Design and Analysis of Experiments with Mixtures.

 - 2018 Version 11 of DX released for both Window and Mac OS.